-Story behind the baseline: TOTAL CRIME - 5,694 crimes for the quarter.
-The longer term (3 year) trend is an increase in total crime both in Dorset and nationally.
+Story behind the baseline: TOTAL CRIME - Although there has been a reduction from quarter 2 to 3, the longer term (3 year) trend is an increase in total crime both in Dorset and nationally.
 Although this would appear to a large extent to be due to improvements in Police recording standards and an increased willingness by people to report crime, it is generally understood that in some categories crime is increasing.
 Partners including Dorset Police and the local authorities are exploring the issues through their partnership groups (including the Dorset Community Safety Partnership) with the aim of putting interventions and solutions in place.

-Story behind the baseline: ANTI SOCIAL BEHAVIOUR - 3,592 incidents in Q2.
-Following many years of reductions, the number of ASB incidents has been increasing since 2016-17.
+Story behind the baseline: ANTI SOCIAL BEHAVIOUR - Despite a significant reduction from quarter 2 to 3, the number of ASB incidents has been increasing since 2016-17.
 The County Council and its partners through the Dorset Community Safety Partnership are exploring the detail behind the figures to better understand issues and put effective measures in place.
 These include developing a common policy for dealing with long running neighbour disputes and ensuring the use of Multi-Agency Risk Management Meetings (MARMMs) for those victims and perpetrators that do not meet the thresholds for statutory service intervention.

-Story behind the baseline: DOMESTIC ABUSE INCIDENTS - 562 incidents in Q2.
-The longer-term trend has been a reduction in the number of domestic abuse incidents though the numbers started to increase in 2016-17.
+Story behind the baseline: DOMESTIC ABUSE INCIDENTS - The longer-term trend has been a reduction in the number of domestic abuse incidents though the numbers started to increase in 2016-17.
 Although an increase in the number of incidents could be positive, due to known under-reporting of domestic abuse, the County Council and its partners are undertaking work to understand the nature of the increases and reasons for it.
 The County Council delivers against domestic abuse issues through the pan-Dorset Domestic Abuse and Sexual Violence Strategic Group.
-Officers co-ordinate a pan-Dorset Domestic Abuse Operational Group and have recently finalised an action plan with partners to deliver against domestic abuse issues.
+Officers co-ordinate a pan-Dorset Domestic Abuse Steering Group and have in place an action plan with partners to deliver against domestic abuse issues.
+The latest figures for the number of safeguarding enquiries related to domestic abuse should be treated with caution.
+They do not represent a full quarter due to the introduction of a new client database in November 2017.

-SAFE: 06 Rates of crime, antisocial behaviour and domestic abuse in Dorset - Outcome Lead Officer Patrick Myers; Population Indicator Lead Officer Andy Frost (Cont'd)
+SAFE: 05 Rates of crime, antisocial behaviour and domestic abuse in Dorset - Outcome Lead Officer Patrick Myers; Population Indicator Lead Officer Andy Frost (Cont'd)